By Jamil Maroun

 As school leaders, it’s important that we remember this incredible lesson.
 Without our teachers, paraprofessionals, lunch aids, custodians, bus drivers, crossing guards, and other support staff, we would not be successful at “the best job in the world.”

-During my time as principal of Roosevelt School in New Jersey’s Manville School District, our team has focused on creating a sense of community and a positive school climate.
-Here are five guiding practices that have driven our team:
+During my time as principal of Roosevelt School in New Jersey’s Manville School District, our team focused on creating a sense of community and a positive school climate.
+Here are five guiding practices that drove our team:

 - Use We, not I. As a school leader, it’s easy to get caught up in the “I did… I created… I feel…” mindset and forget about the “we.”
 We is the most powerful word a school leader can use.
 It means that the leader has heard his team’s opinions, values their efforts, and gives credit where credit is due.
 At Roosevelt, I have not created success on my own; we have created the success.